Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Protein Sequence Generation

-\paragraph{Pairwise coupling fidelity.} To address the concern that marginal frequency metrics ignore sequence-level dependencies, we computed the pairwise mutual information (MI) between residue positions.
+To address the concern that marginal frequency metrics ignore sequence-level dependencies, we computed the pairwise mutual information (MI) between residue positions.
 For a set of sequences, the MI between positions $i$ and $j$ is $\mathrm{MI}(i,j)=\sum_{a,b}p(a,b)\log\bigl[p(a,b)/(p(a)p(b))\bigr]$, where $p(a,b)$ is the joint frequency of amino acids $a$ and $b$ at positions $i$ and $j$.
 We computed MI matrices for each method's generated sequences and measured the Pearson correlation with the stored family's MI matrix.

-SA at generation temperature achieves MI correlation $r{=}0.871$, compared to $r{=}0.525$ for the VAE -- a $66\%$ improvement.
-Bootstrap replay achieves $r{=}0.692$ and SA at retrieval temperature achieves $r{=}0.733$.
-This demonstrates that SA-generated sequences reproduce the pairwise co-evolutionary coupling structure of the RRM family, capturing sequence-level dependencies that go beyond single-position statistics.
-The high MI correlation, combined with the low per-position KL and $100\%$ HMM pass rate, provides strong evidence that SA-generated sequences are structurally and functionally plausible RRM family members.

-\paragraph{MALA at generation temperature.} SA and MALA produce near-identical results at the generation temperature ($\beta{=}8$): KL$=0.060$ vs.\ $0.058$, sequence identity $0.538$ vs.\ $0.537$, novelty $0.623$ vs.\ $0.616$, MI correlation $0.871$ vs.\ $0.887$ (MALA acceptance $99.8\%$).
-The ULA bias is negligible for protein sequences at both retrieval and generation temperatures.
+SA at generation temperature achieved MI correlation $r{=}0.871$, compared to $r{=}0.525$ for the VAE, a $66\%$ improvement; bootstrap replay achieved $r{=}0.692$ and SA at retrieval temperature achieved $r{=}0.733$ (Table~\ref{tab:protein-main}).
+SA-generated sequences therefore reproduced the pairwise co-evolutionary coupling structure of the RRM family, capturing sequence-level dependencies that go beyond single-position statistics; combined with the low per-position KL and $100\%$ HMM pass rate, this provided strong evidence that SA-generated sequences were structurally and functionally plausible RRM family members.
+SA and MALA produced near-identical results at the generation temperature ($\beta{=}8$; KL$=0.060$ vs.\ $0.058$, sequence identity $0.538$ vs.\ $0.537$, novelty $0.623$ vs.\ $0.616$, MI correlation $0.871$ vs.\ $0.887$, MALA acceptance $99.8\%$), so the ULA bias was negligible for protein sequences at both retrieval and generation temperatures.